nimblechapps/Social-Login/README.md

 1. Go to the [Google Developers Console](https://console.developers.google.com/).
 2. Create a new project.
-3. Navigate to "Credentials" under "APIs & Services."
+3. Navigate to "OAuth consent screen" under "APIs & Services."
-4. Create credentials and select "OAuth client ID."
-5. Configure the OAuth consent screen and provide information about your app.
+4. Configure the OAuth consent screen and provide information about your app.
+5. Navigate to "Credentials" under "APIs & Services."
+6. Create credentials and select "OAuth client ID."
+7. Configure the Authorized JavaScript origins and Authorized redirect URI by entering localhost url or your website url.
-6. After creating the OAuth client ID, you can find the Client ID and Client Secret in the credentials details.
+8. After creating the OAuth client ID, you can find the Client ID and Client Secret in the credentials details.

 ### Microsoft